techvoices/techvoices.github.io/src/posts/announce-agiletdusa-speakeasy-track.md

 ![Agile Testing Days USA](../../img/2020/atdusa.png)

-Agile Testing Days USA 2020 presents: A SpeakEasy Track built in Collaboration between the conference and SpeakEasy!
+Agile Testing Days USA 2020 presents: A TechVoices Track built in Collaboration between the conference and TechVoices!
 Seeking 1st time speakers from *South America, USA and Canada*.

 <div class="applicant-signups block-content">
-      <a class="awesomebutton2" href="https://calendly.com/maaret-pyhajarvi/atdusa-speakeasy">Schedule a Call of Collaboration</a>
+      <a class="awesomebutton2" href="https://calendly.com/maaret-pyhajarvi/atdusa-techvoices">Schedule a Call of Collaboration</a>
 </div>

 <h2> The Basics </h2>

-The general call for proposals for Agile Testing Days USA 2020 in Chicago, Illinois, USA is closed and the SpeakEasy track building for the conference starts.
+The general call for proposals for Agile Testing Days USA 2020 in Chicago, Illinois, USA is closed and the TechVoices track building for the conference starts.
 While the regular talks are being scheduled, we seek a track of **9 talks** of new voices from the Americas.
 The call this time limits to seek people from *South America, USA and Canada*.

 Talk slots we look to fill are **30 minutes**.
-For accepted speakers, conference pays travel&hotel capped to a limit and SpeakEasy scholarships are used to add to enabling this so that *speakers on this track don't pay their travel costs*.
+For accepted speakers, conference pays travel&hotel capped to a limit and TechVoices scholarships are used to add to enabling this so that *speakers on this track don't pay their travel costs*.
 If childcare at home is what blocks your speaking, that is also something we can work together to organize so that you could bring your voice to this conference.

 **What**: Agile Testing Days USA 2020
-**When & Where**: June 21-25th, Chicago, Illinois, USA **Speaker Benefits**: free attendance, travel&hotel paid, financial aid for other blocking issues such as childcare in collaboration of the conference & SpeakEasy Scholarships
+**When & Where**: June 21-25th, Chicago, Illinois, USA **Speaker Benefits**: free attendance, travel&hotel paid, financial aid for other blocking issues such as childcare in collaboration of the conference & TechVoices Scholarships
-**How to Submit**: schedule a call [https://calendly.com/maaret-pyhajarvi/atdusa-speakeasy](https://calendly.com/maaret-pyhajarvi/atdusa-speakeasy) by Nov 7th.
+**How to Submit**: schedule a call [https://calendly.com/maaret-pyhajarvi/atdusa-techvoices](https://calendly.com/maaret-pyhajarvi/atdusa-techvoices) by Nov 7th.

 <h2>How is this call different? </h2>

 The regular track accepts people based on their writing a proposal.
 This track accepts people based on their ideas that we talk about, and helps shape up the writing and presentation.

-In practice this means that to submit, you schedule a call with SpeakEasy facilitator Maaret Pyhäjärvi.
+In practice this means that to submit, you schedule a call with TechVoices facilitator Maaret Pyhäjärvi.
 All you really need at this point is an inkling of wanting to become a speaker when helped, an idea of what you might speak on and within the 15 minute call, we can already shape it a little to understand the idea we are considering.
 For ones selected, we can then work on the actual title and abstract text needed for the program.
 Even when not selected, the call gives you an idea of how to shape up your ideas, starting with the guiding principle: *all your ideas are great, not all fit on one program*.

 <h2> Schedule</h2>

-[Submit your idea by scheduling a call](https://calendly.com/maaret-pyhajarvi/atdusa-speakeasy) that takes place by **November 7th**
+[Submit your idea by scheduling a call](https://calendly.com/maaret-pyhajarvi/atdusa-techvoices) that takes place by **November 7th**

 Selections announced to Speakers by **November 9th**